modular-magician/terraform-provider-google-beta/website/docs/r/cloud_run_v2_job.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

-* `deletion_protection` - (Optional) Whether Terraform will be prevented from destroying the job.
-Defaults to true.
-When a`terraform destroy` or `terraform apply` would delete the job, the command will fail if this field is not set to false in Terraform state.
-When the field is set to true or unset in Terraform state, a `terraform apply` or `terraform destroy` that would delete the job will fail.
-When the field is set to false, deleting the job is allowed.

 <a name="nested_binary_authorization"></a>The `binary_authorization` block supports: